 Painful bra strap marks and/or rashes as a result of large breasts.

-Techniques for breast reduction vary; however, the most common procedure involves an incision that circles the areola.
+Techniques for breast reduction surgery vary; however, the most common procedure involves an incision that circles the areola.
 From the areola, the incision goes down and follows the natural curve under the breast.
 The surgeon then removes excess glandular tissue, fat, and skin.
 Next, the nipple and areola are repositioned to a higher position and held in place by stitches.
 Occasionally, Liposculpting alone can be used to reduce breast size.
 The best procedure can be determined during the initial consultation visit.

-Of all plastic surgery procedures, breast reduction results in the quickest body-image changes.
+Of all plastic surgery procedures, breast reduction surgery results in the quickest body-image changes.
 Patients are pleased with the elimination of physical pain caused by large breasts as well as a better proportioned body, an enhanced appearance, and better fitting clothes.

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and reduce the recovery time.
 Bandages are applied immediately following surgery to aid the healing process and to minimize movement of the breasts.
 Once the bandages are removed, a specialized surgical bra will need to be worn for several weeks.
 Patients sometimes report minor pain associated with surgery.
 Any pain can be treated with oral medication.
 While complications are rare, patients can minimize potential problems by carefully following the instructions given after surgery.